Eileenzyf/ISO-App-Prediction/README.md

 		2. *Run Neural Network, Random Forest Model to predict the number of reviews and ratings.
 Making sure the model hit the performance metrics.
 (4 points)*
 	- Web App Development to build interactive features that allow users to enter their data to get predictions.
 		- Stories:
-		1. Create interactive page allow the user to enter the attribute
+		1. Create interactive page allow the user to enter the attributes of their apps, attributes should be corresponds to the parameters used in the models.
+		2. For certraiEnable users to click on the categories

 ## Repo structure